Uncategorized

 #3: DNA Damage / Chromosomal Instability

 Free radicals, reactive oxygen species and reactive nitrogen species are generated by our body by various endogenous systems, exposure to different physicochemical conditions or pathological states.
 A balance between free radicals and antioxidants is necessary for proper physiological function.
 If free radicals overwhelm the body’s ability to regulate them, a condition known as oxidative stress ensues.
 Free radicals thus adversely alter lipids, proteins, and DNA and trigger a number of human diseases.
-Scientists are testing a potential solution called Nanoceria on a space shuttle for reducing oxidative stress damage

 As cells age, mitochondria become more inefficient and dysfunctional.
 When they don’t function properly, they can produce an altered form of oxygen that can cause damage to DNA and proteins.
 The leading potential solution for DNA-protection and repair is NAD+.
 Also, Vera Gorbunova’s lab has found that the gene sirtuin 6 (SIRT6) is responsible for more efficient DNA repair in species with longer lifespans.